+- 1. You must submit the following:

+- Budget Narrative/Justification for Year 1;

-- 1. You must submit the following: - o Budget Narrative/Justification for Year 1; - o Budget Narrative/Justification for Year 2; - o Budget Narrative/Justification for Year 3; and - o A total, combined three-year Budget. - 2.
-Your Budget Narrative/Justifications should be aligned with the proposed activities in your Project Narrative and Work Plan. - 3.
-It should also include travel for two project staff to the annual falls prevention professional development conference hosted by the National Falls Prevention Resource Center. (see item #3 in grantee section of Cooperative Agreement Terms).
+- Budget Narrative/Justification for Year 2;

+- Budget Narrative/Justification for Year 3;

+- o Budget Narrative/Justification for Year 4; and

+- A total, combined four-year Budget.

+- 2. Your Budget Narrative/Justifications should be aligned with the proposed activities in your Project Narrative and Work Plans.

+- 3. It should also include travel for two project staff to the annual falls prevention professional development conference hosted by the National Falls Prevention Resource Center (see item #3 in grantee section of Cooperative Agreement Terms).

-It is strongly recommended that each Budget Narrative/Justification be formatted according to the guidelines in the Budget Narrative/Justification - Sample Format section below.
+Provide each Budget Narrative/Justification formatted according to the guidelines in the Budget Narrative/Justification - Sample Format section below.
 Applicants are encouraged to pay particular attention to these guidelines, which provide an example of the level of detail sought.
 The Budget Narrative/Justifications should be attached to your application as an appendix.